michaljemala/cloudfoundry-buildpack-go/README.md

 Besides the actual source code, the following files must be present in the root folder of your application:
 * .godir - contains the desired name of the final binary
-* Procfile - specify the type of the application and the actual command executed when the instance is started
+* Procfile - specifies the type of the application and the actual command executed when the instance is started

 ##Example
 ```